 Since defect severity is more within the purview of the functionality, the test engineer sets the severity of the defect.
 At times the developers part-take in influencing the defect severity, but mostly it’s dependent on the tester as he evaluates how much a particular feature can impact the overall functioning.

-On the other hand when it comes to setting defect priority, although initially the defect originator sets the priority, it is actually refined by the Product Manager as he has an overall view of the product and how quickly a particular defect has to be addressed.
-A tester is not the most ideal person to set the defect priority.
+On the other hand, when it comes to setting defect priority, although initially, the defect originator sets the priority, it is actually defined by the Product Manager as he has an overall view of the product and how quickly a particular defect has to be addressed.
+A tester is not an ideal person to set the defect priority.